Tobbe/esp8266-espurino/README.md

 new distribution of anything ESP8266 specific.
 Instead, all that will be needed will be a download of Espurino itself to allow ESP8266 users to take advantage of it.

+There is an active Wiki associated with this project.
+It can be found on [Wiki](https://github.com/esp8266-espruino/esp8266-espurino/wiki) page on the Github project.

 The primary administrators of this project are:

 * Blaž Jugovic